madalinpopa/dotfiles/README.md

 # dotfiles
 This repository contains my personal dotfiles, which are configuration files for various tools and applications that I use.

+To setup my dotfiles I use plain Python with no other dependencies beside what is include in standard library.

 ## install
 ```bash
 git clone https://github.com/madalinpopa/dotfiles ~/.dotfiles